University of Saskatchewan: Museums and galleries

 Additionally, the gallery curates the Department of Art and Art History Collection, consisting of select works from graduating students.
 Art from the collection is displayed throughout the Murray Building, the university library, a number of sites on campus and the gallery website.

 The gallery is located at 191 Murray Building on the University of Saskatchewan campus.
 It is open Monday to Friday, 9:30am to 4:30pm and closed weekends and holidays.

 The Kenderdine Art Gallery celebrated its official opening October 25, 1991.
 Augustus Frederick Lafosse (Gus) Kenderdine began the University Art Camp at Emma Lake in 1936, the precursor to the Emma Lake Kenderdine Campus, a bequest was donated to the University of Saskatchewan by his daughter, Mrs. May Beamish, and initialized the formation of the Kenderdine Art Gallery which has a permanent collection started by Dr. Murray, as well as ongoing exhibits.
 The Kenderdine collection consists of archival material and 4,000 works, including paintings, sketches, ceramics, porcelain or pottery, glass, textiles or tapestries many by 19th and 20th century Saskatchewan, Canadian and international artists.

 The MacAulay Pharmaceutical Collection is located in the Thorvaldson Building, Room 118A.
 The collection showcases early 20th-century pharmaceutical paraphernalia, as well as early First Nations remedies such as cherry bark syrup and smartweed.

-The Memorial Gates were constructed in honour of those U of S students who made the ultimate sacrifice.
+The Memorial Gates were constructed in honour of those USask students who made the ultimate sacrifice.
 Inscribed on the gates themselves is an inscription, “These are they who went forth from this University to the Great War and gave their lives that we might live in freedom.”
 The gates originally straddled the main road entrance to the campus via University Drive (later, this became the access road into Royal University Hospital); when a new road access, Hospital Drive, was constructed to the west in the 1990s, the gates were preserved in their original location.

 The Museum of Antiquities started its collection in 1974, and opened in 1981 at its new location.
 The museum celebrates notable artistic, sculptural and art achievements of various civilizations and eras.